-1TAMUKIHL is the deemed parent for the combined B Pillar Group ("CTIUKIL") and C Pillar Group ("TAMUKIHL"), which meets on a combined basis with CTIUKIL from Q4 2023.
-2 Financial Risk Management Committee ("FRMC") and Operational Risk Management Committee ("ORMC").
+1TAMUKIHL is the deemed parent for the combined B Pillar Group ("CTIUKIL") and C Pillar Group ("TAMUKIHL").

 3.2 Policies and procedures

 The Group has adopted comprehensive policies and procedures which govern management of risk and harms.
 These policies and procedures have been adopted by the FORC and BMC for management of risk in all EMEA business units including CTREP.
 The commitment to maintain adequate capital and liquidity resources at the Group level and its material subsidiaries has been laid out in the Capital Risk Management Policy and Liquidity Risk Management Policy respectively.
 At the top-down level, the policies establish the corporate parameters for risk appetite and management of all risks and harms to accurately reflect the Group's risk profile.